MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-compose.md

 - How to work with the compose feature

 > [!NOTE]
 > The `azd` compose feature is currently in alpha and should not be used in production apps.
 Changes to Alpha features in subsequent releases may result in breaking changes.
 Visit the [azd feature versioning and release strategy](/azure/developer/azure-developer-cli/feature-versioning) and [feature stages](https://github.com/Azure/azure-dev/blob/main/cli/azd/docs/feature-stages.md) pages for more information.
+Select the **Feedback** button on the upper right to leave feedback about the `compose` feature and this article.

 ## What is the compose feature?